Skip to main content

 On-Site Facility Audit

-Our senior consultant conducts a thorough on-site evaluation of your manufacturing or operational premises across all Schedule 4 parameters.
+Our senior consultant conducts a thorough on-site evaluation of your manufacturing or operational premises across all parameters.
 This includes physical infrastructure, equipment and utensil hygiene, cold chain management, pest control measures, employee hygiene practices and health records, and waste management systems.
-In our experience working with food manufacturers across Gujarat's industrial clusters, the most commonly missed Schedule 4 requirements involve pest control documentation and batch traceability records.
+In our experience working with food manufacturers across Gujarat's industrial clusters, the most commonly missed requirements involve pest control documentation and batch traceability records.

 03